-In 2019 R A Y N E went on to perform several shows abroad, including a tour to Mauritius in June, and a tour to Zambia in November.
+In 2019 R A Y N E went on to perform several shows abroad, including a tour to Mauritius in June and a tour to Zambia in November.
 He also performed at the Alberton Day Music Festival in October, on two of the three days on which the festival took place.
-In August 2019 R A Y N E decided to step off the stage at The Barnyard Theatre, planning to devote all of his time and resources to pursue his career as a solo artist and is currently working on releasing his debut single, which is planned to be released in the first quarter of 2020
+In September 2019 R A Y N E decided to step off the stage at The Barnyard Theatre, planning to devote all of his time and resources to pursue his career as a solo artist and is currently working on releasing his debut single.

 "I try not to be part of the crowd, but the reason for it."

 - R A Y N E